vakila/automerge.github.io/docs/tutorial/observing-changes.md

 **Hints**

 You can use `doc.items[index]` to get the value of the item in the list.
-This value can be manipulated.
+This value can be manipulated inside a call to `Automerge.change`.

-You cannot use `...` to create changes to Automerge documents.
+You cannot use `...` when updating a Automerge document.
 For example, the following **will not work**:

 ```js
 Automerge.change(doc, doc => {
   doc.items = [...doc.items, toggeledItem]
 })
 ```

+Instead, to add an item to a list, you need to use `doc.items.push(item)` inside `Automerge.change` to add to the end of the list.
+You can also use `doc.items.unshift(item)` to add an item to the beginning, or `doc.items.insertAt(index, item)` to add an item at any index.